HCA has received a high volume of appeals for the School Employees Benefits Board (SEBB) Program. Learn more about the status of your enrollment.

 On this page

-To enroll in benefits (starting October 1), visit SEBB My Account.
+Eligible school employees can enroll in benefits using SEBB My Account.
 When you log into SEBB My Account, you will be asked to create a Secure Access Washington account for security purposes.
 If you need help with signing up, watch the SEBB My Account training videos, read the User Guide, or ask your payroll or benefits office for assistance.

 If you do not have access to a computer or internet access, ask your payroll or benefits office for a 2020 School Employee Enrollment form.
-Your payroll or benefits office must receive your 2020 School Employee Enrollment form with benefit elections no later than November 15.
+Your payroll or benefits office must receive your 2020 School Employee Enrollment form with benefit elections no later than 31 days of becoming eligible.

 If you are eligible for SEBB benefits, you will enroll eligible dependents when you enroll yourself.
 You must provide proof of your dependents’ eligibility within the SEBB enrollment timelines before we can enroll them under your coverage.